 Developing a new family structure as a stepdad can be challenging.
 You may want to jump in right away and establish your role, or you may be hesitant to get involved at all.
 There can be tension between you and your new partner about how to do things.
 You may also have your own children from a previous relationship that take your focus and energy.
 No matter what your situation is, it can be hard to know what to do.

-This week’s Facts for Fathers, One Step At A Time, provides simple and practical guidance on connecting with your stepchildren.
+This week’s Facts for Fathers, One Step At A Time, provides simple and practical guidance for dads on connecting with your stepchildren.
 Follow this advice to ease the challenge and build the right relationship in your new family.

 Facts for Fathers: One Step At A Time

 Children need to adjust to their parents’ new relationships.
 Here are some things you can do to help them.

 - Give them time.
 New relationships always take time.